RedTurtle/collective.tinymceplugins.advfilelinks/README.rst

 an explicit ``at_download/file`` sometimes the target file can be opened by browser plugins (expecially common for images, where ``url/to/an/image`` will open the image in the browser).

-The "*Link to content' preview*" cab ne used to create links that are not opening the attachment, but move user to the Plone content.
+The "*Link to content' preview*" can ne used to create links that are not opening the attachment, but move user to the Plone content.

 Dependencies